Gilles Duceppe: Spending allegations

 In January 2012, Duceppe was accused of having used funds designated for his parliamentary office to pay the Bloc Québécois' general manager over a seven-year period.
 Duceppe denied any wrongdoing when testifying before the House of Commons Board of Internal Economy in February.
 In November 2012, the partisan House of Commons Board of Internal Economy found that Duceppe misused funds.
-However, the board cannot take disciplinary action as the money was spent before the by-laws around the issue were changed.
+However, the board could not take disciplinary action as the money was spent before the by-laws around the issue were changed.

 Retirement and brief return to politics

 Duceppe has worked as a political analyst since his departure from parliament.
 In 2014, he denounced comments made by newly elected Bloc leader Mario Beaulieu in which he seemingly dismissed the Bloc under Duceppe as having followed a gradualist strategy for achieving sovereignty which Beaulieu characterised as defeatist and for invoking the phrase "nous vaincrons" (we will vanquish), which was a slogan employed by the paramilitary Front de libération du Québec.

 After two years of further decline in the polls and internal divisions, it was announced June 10, 2015 that Duceppe would be returning to lead the Bloc into the campaign while his successor, Mario Beaulieu would relinquish the leadership but remain party president.
 The party executive agreed on June 9, 2015, to split the positions of president and party leader in order to facilitate Duceppe's return.
 The changes were ratified by the party's general council on July 1.

 On August 1, 2015, it was reported that Duceppe had decided to contest his former riding of Laurier-Sainte-Marie in the upcoming federal election and that he would announce this in a press conference shortly after the election was called, which occurred on August 2.
 However, while leading his party to a win of 10 seats in the October 19, 2015 election, up from two, Duceppe was personally defeated in his riding and announced his resignation as leader several days later.

 Duceppe's son Alexis Brunelle-Duceppe was elected to parliament in the 2019 federal election.
+In 2024, he commented on Trudeau saying Liberals "don't have another choice" for leader before the 45th Canadian federal election.